alderven/relayr/README.md

 > 3. Which techniques or best practices in terms of code architecture and test design would you use in your automated tests?

 As I understood your company has microservices architecture.
 In this case I would prefer having **functional** tests for every microservice and **integration** tests to test interaction between services.
-Also **regression** tests with all functionality covered, but it is a lot work to do so it is in a long term plans.
+Also it is important to have **regression** tests with all functionality covered, but it is a lot work to do so it is a long term plans.
 Additionally it would be nice to have **monitoring** tests for getting healthcheck in production.

 General rule is that all tests should be well documented.
 That's why I love [Yandex Allure](https://docs.qameta.io/allure/): this tools allows to have self-documented way of writing tests.